 Drugs overdoses in the United States have been on the rise, and studies have paid particular attention to prescription opioids, heroin and synthetic opioids, such as fentanyl.
 But University of Virginia researcher Christopher Ruhm fears the scrutiny on opioids is diverting attention from the rise in non-opioid-related drug deaths; in the 17-year period from 1999 to 2016, such deaths increased by 274%, according to his calculations.

-Ruhm, a professor of public policy and economics at the Frank Batten School of Leadership and Public Policy, studies the determinants of health and risky behaviors and the causes and consequences of alcohol and illegal drug policies.
+Ruhm, a professor of public policy and economics, studies the determinants of health and risky behaviors and the causes and consequences of alcohol and illegal drug policies.
 He has more than 140 pieces published as book chapters and articles in economics, public policy and health journals.

 During the 1996-97 academic year, he was senior economist on President Bill Clinton’s Council of Economic Advisers, dealing with health policy, aging and labor market issues.
 He is currently a research associate in the health economics, health care policy and children’s programs at the National Bureau of Economic Research.

 Ruhm recently published in Health Affairs his research on the rising drug death rates involving non-opioids, and agreed to field some questions about his work from UVA Today.